Vexillum virginale

 Vexillum virginale is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.

 Description

+Vexillum virginale is a small marine animal with an elongated, slender shell, with a spiral sculpture, and a distinct patterned surface.
+It inhabits in shallow marine environments.
 The length of the shell attains 13.5 mm.

 Distribution

 This marine species occurs off Tahiti.